-On an annual basis the Sustainability team organizes a sustainability supplier conference, this can either be digitally or in-person.
+On an annual basis, the Sustainability team organizes a sustainability supplier conference, this can either be digitally or in-person.
 During this event, G-Star invites all tier 1 and tier 2 suppliers with the objective to provide updates on G-Star's sustainability strategy and supplier sustainability requirements.
-In addition, external relevant stakeholders are invited (e.g. Sustainable Apparel Coalition or chemical specialists) to provide additional training on topics that were identified by the sustainability team (topics are selected based on supplier Higg index scoring or are based on the experiences during supplier engagement).
+In addition, external relevant stakeholders are invited (e.g. Sustainable Apparel Coalition or Zero Discharge of Hazardous Chemicals specialists) to provide additional training on topics that were identified by the sustainability team (topics are selected based on supplier Higg Index scoring or are based on the experiences during supplier engagement).

-G-Star gives these trainings mainly to supplier management level but will also request Human Resources and Environmental management related roles to this trainings.
+G-Star gives these trainings mainly to supplier management level but will also request Human Resources and Environmental management related roles to these trainings.
 In addition, G-Star monitors (as part of the supplier monitoring performance) if suppliers train their own workers and staff sufficiently and effectively.

-If our internal team is not knowledgeable on a topic that is relevant to a supplier, the services of an external trainer could always be requested.
+If G-Star's internal team is not knowledgeable on a topic that is relevant to a supplier, the services of an external trainer could always be requested.